jonasbjurel/shellyShedder/README.md

 log level needs to be set to "LOG_INFO" to observe the operations in simulation mode.

 To observe the operations various logging-levels is defined by "LOG_LEVEL", available log levels are: "LOG_VERBOSE", "LOG_INFO", "LOG_WARN", "LOG_ERROR", "LOG_CRITICAL".
-The logs are available through th local Shelly web-server or through the Shelly cloud service.
+The logs are available through the local Shelly web-server or through the Shelly cloud service.

 ## Script configuration (persistant)
 This script's behaviour depends on script configuration settings with default values as defined in the